dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.

-Using our running example block B, Phase 2 can make progress with 2 CPUs causing transactions to re-execute only once:
+Using our running example block B, Phase 2 can make progress with just 2 CPUs causing transactions to re-execute only once:

 > validation of TX2-TX3; all succeed